 In Shakespeare’s Hamlet, Queen Gertrude offers the now-loved sentiment “Sweets to the Sweet” – perhaps the origin of the tradition of giving candy to a loved one.
-Early American colonists made homemade candies with love notes scratched on the surface for Valentine’s Day.
+The tradition continued when early American colonists made homemade candies with love notes scratched on the surface for Valentine’s Day.
 The New England Confectionery Company expanded upon the colonists’ idea and created the conversation heart in the mid-1800s.

 In 1860, Daniel Chase, brother of NECCO founder Oliver Chase, invented a process to print messages on candies.
 Originally, the candies were “cockles” — small, crisp, scallop shell-shaped candy wrapped in colored paper with printed sayings.
-The Sweet Hearts, the name used for candies with mottos inscribed directly on them, were invented in 1900.
-The candy was cut into shapes like horseshoes and baseballs.
+However, Sweet Hearts, which was the name used for candies with mottos inscribed directly on them, weren’t invented until 1900.
+Before then, the candy was cut into other fun shapes like horseshoes and baseballs.
 This allowed for longer sayings, such as “How long shall I have to wait?
-Pray be considerate.”
-This enabled would-be-lovers to send messages to each other.
+Pray be considerate” and enabled would-be lovers to send messages to each other.

 As time went on, the sayings became shorter and more to the point, and the familiar heart shape was also produced.
 Every year, new sayings are added, with messages ranging from the traditional “be mine” to the more modern “tweet me” and emojis.